duongvuhong/intel8080/README.md

 ## Working Registers
 The 8080 provides the programmer with an 8-bit accumulator and 6 additional 8-bit "scratchpad" registers.

-These 7 woring registers are numbered and referenced via the intergers 0-5 and 7, by convention, theses registers may also
+These 7 working registers are numbered and referenced via the intergers 0-5 and 7, by convention, theses registers may also
-be accessed via the letters B, C, D, E, H, L, abd A (for the accumulator), respectively.
+be accessed via the letters B, C, D, E, H, L, and A (for the accumulator), respectively.

 Some 8080 operations reference the working registers in pairs referenced by the letters B, D, H and PSW.